 Ultimately, the Group decided that National Statistical Offices (NSOs) should work with their national accountants to determine the most appropriate approach for their country.
-It was also suggested that this issue should be raised with other expert groups on prices (including the Ottawa Group).

 5.0 EXPANDING THE CASE FOR THE PRODUCTION FUNCTION VIEW

 Whether or not consumer utility should be considered when quality-adjusting Services Producer Price Indexes is a question that generates much debate.
 Based on recent Voorburg discussions, most SPPI compilers believe that consumer utility should not necessarily factor into quality adjustment decisions.
 The case for the production function approach is supported in the Voorburg papers on quality change for Air Transport and Advertising.
 Although in many cases, changes in the characteristics of the services produced will generate increased consumer utility, these changes will not imply changes to the production function.
 The changes are therefore irrelevant from a production perspective and should not lead to quality adjustment.
 Instead, quality adjustments for services producer price indexes should be linked to changes in the production function owing to the fact that the conceptual basis for the SPPIs is the FIOPI.